MicrosoftDocs/winapps-winrt-api/microsoft.ui.xaml.controls/numberbox_acceptsexpression.md

 ## -description

-Toggles whether the control will accept and evaluate a basic formulaic expression entered as input.
+Gets or sets a value that indicates whether the control accepts and evaluates a basic formulaic expression entered as input.

 ## -property-value

+`true` if the NumberBox accepts and evaluates a basic formulaic expression entered as input; otherwise, `false`.
+The default is `false`.

 ## -remarks